The New Normal: Temperature Screening at Airports

 Most major airports already have a face covering requirement in place, so plan to bring your mask.
 TSA now requires airport staff to wear masks, gloves, and eye protection.
 There is also mandatory social distancing.
 With measures such as directional signage, blocking off chairs, removing tables, and prohibiting non.
 Most airports are also implementing rigorous cleaning protocols, especially for highly trafficked areas.

 The world has shifted towards using mobile phones for nearly everything.
 But COVID-19 has pushed airports to develop fresh new technology to keep the public safe.
-Online check-in is already familiar to most, however, touchless biometric iris and facial scanners is a new concept.
+Online check-in is already familiar to most, however, touchless biometric iris and facial scanners are a new concept.
 These are already in use by major airlines such as Delta, and they are now used in large airports across the US.
 These measures potentially render the need to hand identification cards, boarding passes, and forms of payment obsolete.

 New Airport Screening Procedures During Security